-Congratulations on your choice of a Wallenstein BXTR5224 Wood Chipper!
+Congratulations on your choice of a Wallenstein BXTR6438 or BXTR6438B Wood Chipper!

-This high-quality machine is designed and manufactured to meet the needs of the small timber and landscaping industries.
+This high-quality machine is designed and manufactured to meet the needs of the timber and landscaping industries, as well as township and municipal requirements.

-The BXTR5524 wood chipper is a towable, gas engine powered machine.
+BXTR6438 and BXTR6438B wood chippers are towable, gas engine powered machines.
 The hydraulic roller feed pulls wood material into the machine.
 The rotor and ledger knives cut the wood material into chips that are released through the discharge chute.